gudwin/botbuilder-formflow/README.md

 ## Overview

-So, this Library allows helps you to build conversation dialogs with the user.
+So, this Library allowsx helps you to build conversation dialogs with the user.
 The library accepts a flow and transforms it into a standard waterfall dialog.

 You can use predefined  prompts or create you custom dialog wrappers around MBF prompts.
 Dialogs for each field evaluated separately and could be customized.
 The Library features: